 ‘Not a lot, pretty much what was in the report,’ he replied.

 ‘Good job I stayed here then,’ she smiled.
-‘I’ve got a lot to show you.’
+‘I’ve got a few things to show you.’

-Cap and Suds took a seat at the computers and HyJean shared her findings.
+Cap and Suds stood behind her at the computers and HyJean shared her findings.

-‘There’s been numerous reports of a figure being seen inside toilets and they all correlate with people going missing.
-The victims are generally people in high powered jobs in specific industries, such as engineering and mechanics, so my guess is he’s building something and needs their expertise.’
+‘There’s been a few reports of toilets being trashed and they all correlate with people going missing.
+The victims are generally people in high powered jobs in specific industries, such as engineering and mechanics, so my guess is this person’s building something and is kidnapping people with expertise.’